 Electronic identifier Your UT EID

-A UT EID is an electronic identifier that helps prospective and current students to stay connected to their university information.
-With your EID and password, you can access secure information and complete secure tasks online.
+A UT EID is an electronic identifier that lets prospective and current students connect to their university information.
+Your UT EID offers access to legally protected information and is permanent.
+You will use it throughout the application and enrollment process to access information and complete tasks online.

-- Access your secure admission, honors program, financial aid, and housing information.
+- Access your secure admission, honors program, financial aid, and housing information through MyStatus.

 - Find out what you need to submit to complete your application.

 - Learn of your admission decision as soon as it’s made.

 - Access student services, claim financial aid, register for classes, and pay your bills after you’re admitted.

 UT EID or Be a Longhorn Account?